 What is the cost?

-The SKTM Primary Early Career Teachers Programme project is fully funded by the Maths Hubs Programme so is free to participating schools.
+The SKTM Primary Early Career Teachers Communities project is fully funded by the Maths Hubs Programme so is free to participating schools.